The Writer’s Workshop

 College Students from Elizabethtown College will make biweekly visits to Harrisburg to provide coaching and enrichment to ACTSO contestants.
 For more information contact Kaaba Brunson at email@example.com

 Local ACTSO Competition and Awards Ceremony

-Greater Harrisburg Area NAACP ACTSO Competition was held on Saturday, April 28, 2018, at John Harris High School, 2451 Market Street Harrisburg, Pa 17103.
+The Greater Harrisburg Area NAACP ACTSO Competition will be held on Saturday, April 13, 2019, at 10am at the John Harris High School, 2451 Market Street Harrisburg, Pa 17103.

-The ACTSO Awards Ceremony was held at 6:30 pm on Thursday May 3, 2018 at the Harrisburg School District Administration building 1601 State Street Harrisburg, 17103.
+The ACTSO Awards Ceremony will be held at 6:30 pm on Thursday April 18, 2019 at the Harrisburg School District Administration building 1601 State Street Harrisburg, 17103.

-This year, all four gold medalists are from the John Harris High School.
-They are: Michelaine Almodovar for Business Entrepreneurship, William Battle II for Vocal Classical, Kennedy Holt for Original Essay and Angelique Muhoza for Vocal Contemporary.
-These four students will represent the Greater Harrisburg Area NAACP ACTSO Program at the National ACTSO Competition in San Antonio, Texas July 12-15, 2018.
+Last years’, competition produced eleven medalists.
+There were four gold medalists, all from the John Harris High School.
+They were: Michelaine Almodovar for Business Entrepreneurship, William Battle II for Vocal Classical, Kennedy Holt for Original Essay and Angelique Muhoza for Vocal Contemporary.
+These four students represented the Greater Harrisburg Area NAACP ACTSO Program at the National ACTSO Competition in San Antonio, Texas July 12-15, 2018.